SeaGL/seagl.github.io/_posts/2014-07-29-CFP-Extension.md

 Our Call for Participation has been extended to August 3rd!

-If you have been on the fence about participating, or thought you had missed the early deadine, fear not, for we have decided to give everybody an extra bit of time to [get their awesome submissions in]({{ site.custom.url.survey.cpf }})!
+If you have been on the fence about participating, or thought you had missed the early deadline, fear not, for we have decided to give everybody an extra bit of time to [get their awesome submissions in]({{ site.custom.url.survey.cpf }})!

 <strong>The NEW CFP deadline is midnight on August 3rd (PDT).</strong> We look